noalorette/petprep/docs/usage.rst

 while ``--pvc-method`` chooses the specific algorithm provided by that tool.
 Use ``--pvc-psf`` to specify the point spread function FWHM, either as a single value or three values.
-When PVC is enabled, the corrected image automatically feeds into the remainder of the workflow.
+When PVC is enabled, the corrected image automatically feeds into the remainder of the workflow, and standard-space outputs are derived from this PVC-corrected series.
+The corrected data are first aligned to the T1-weighted anatomy, and only the anatomical-to-template transforms are applied for further resampling.

 For example, to run PVC using the ``petpvc`` implementation and the ``GTM`` method with a 5 mm PSF::